-The AMCI SD17060P is a 6.0Arms micro-stepping driver with a 170Vdc internal bus voltage.
-The AMCI SD31045P is a 4.4Arms micro-stepping driver with a maximum internal bus voltage of 310Vdc.
-What makes each drive unique is its built-in indexer that accepts configuration and command data from a host system over the internal PROFUIBUS-DP port.
+The AMCI SD17060A2 is a 6.0Arms micro-stepping driver with a 170Vdc internal bus voltage.
+The AMCI SD31045A2 is a 4.4Arms micro-stepping driver with a maximum internal bus voltage of 310Vdc.
+What makes each drive unique is its built-in indexer that accepts configuration and command data from a host system over the internal Ethernet port.
+The SD17060A2 and SD31045A2 drivers communicate using the PROFINET protocol, which makes these units easy to integrate into a wide variety of controller systems.
 This combination of host and driver gives you several advantages:

-- Sophisticated I/O processing can be performed in the host (PLC or other controller) before sending commands to the Networked Indexer/Driver. - All motion logic is programmed in the host, eliminating the need to learn a separate motion control language - > Eliminating the separate indexer lowers Total System Cost
+- ➤ Sophisticated I/O processing can be performed in the host (PLC or other controller) before sending commands to the Networked Indexer/Driver. - ➤ All motion logic is programmed in the host, eliminating the need to learn a separate motion control language - ➤ Eliminating the separate indexer lowers Total System Cost

 Both Networked Drivers can be powered from a nominal 115 Vac, 50/60 Hz source and they will have a 170 Vdc motor bus voltage with this input supply.
-The SD31045P Drivers can also be powered by a nominal 230 Vac 50/60 Hz source and they will have a 310 Vdc motor bus voltage with this input supply.
+The SD31045A2 Drivers can also be powered by a nominal 230 Vac 50/60 Hz source and they will have a 310 Vdc motor bus voltage with this input supply.

 The output motor current is fully programmable on these Networked Drivers.
-The SD17060P Drivers can be programmed from 1.0 Arms to 6.0 Arms, while the SD31045P Drivers can be programmed from 1.0 Arms to 4.4 Arms.
+The SD17060A2 Drivers can be programmed from 1.0 Arms to 6.0 Arms, while the SD31045A2 Drivers can be programmed from 1.0 Arms to 4.4 Arms.
 It is even possible to change the motor current setting while the move is in progress.
 These ranges of output currents makes the Networked Drivers compatible with the complete line of stepper motors from AMCI.